Numerical tolerance for spectral decompositions of random matrices: Introduction

-The rapid and accurate computation of the eigenvalues and eigenvectors--- or, as appropriate, the singular values and singular vectors---of a matrix $A$ is of universal importance in mathematics, statistics, and engineering.
-Iterative methods, such as the power method, Lanczos factorization, and Rayleigh quotient iteration, to name but a few (see \citet{higham,stewart} for a comprehensive overview) begin with an initialization $\hS_0$ for the eigenvalues or singular values, and $\hU_0$ for the eigenvector(s), and compute successive updates $\hS_k$ and $\hU_k$, for $k=1,2, \cdots$, until a specified error, often a function of the difference between $A\hU_k$ and $\hU_k\hS_k$, is sufficiently small.
-Under suitable rank and eigengap assumptions on $A$, convergence of the iterates is guaranteed.
-For further details on error analysis and stopping criteria for numerical methods, see \citet{kahan,stewart,arioli_92,arioli_89,rigal_67,hestenes_52}.
+To be precise, suppose $A$ is a symmetric square matrix.
+Let $S_A$ denote the diagonal matrix of the $d$ largest-magnitude eigenvalues of $A$, and $U_A$ the matrix of corresponding eigenvectors.
+Numerical methods for both the singular value decomposition and eigendecomposition---and, in turn, for $S_A$ and $U_A$---abound.
+Iterative methods, such as the power method, Lanczos factorization, and Rayleigh quotient iteration, to name but a few (see \citet{higham,stewart} for a comprehensive overview) begin with an initialization $\hS_0$ for the eigenvalues or singular values of $A$, and $\hU_0$ for the eigenvector(s), and compute successive updates $\hS_k$ and $\hU_k$ for the eigenvalues and eigenvectors, respectively, until a specified error, often a function of the difference between $A\hU_k$ and $\hU_k\hS_k$, is sufficiently small.
+For example, many algorithms are set to terminate when the relative error is suitably small: that is, when